mrocklin/mrocklin.github.io/hiring-sales.md

    demonstrating how we solve that pain
 -  I did this with big name company X, where I built the relationship over many months, and built the deal to $X million
--  We shoould sell where the money is
+-  We should sell where the money is
 -  ...

 Everyone says these things, and while I wholeheartedly agree with these points,